danielkulikov/airflow2-docker-local/README.md

 1. Clone the repo and navigate in to the working directory

-2. Folders & Permissions requirements
+2. Folders & Permissions requirements:

 `mkdir ./docker/logs ./plugins ./docker/data`

 `chmod -R 0775 ./docker/logs ./docker/data`